Mediterranean Shrimp Orzo Salad

 Instructions

-• Preheat the oven to 400F.
+- Preheat the oven to 400F.
 Place the shrimp onto a large baking sheet, toss with the olive oil and salt, and spread it in a single layer.
-Bake the shrimp on the bottom rack of the oven for 6 to 8 minutes until pink and opaque.
+Bake the shrimp on the bottom rack of the oven for 6-8 minutes until they're pink and opaque.
 Mine usually come out perfect in 7 minutes.

-• Whisk together in a small bowl the extra virgin olive oil and lemon juice.
+- In a small bowl, whisk together the extra virgin olive oil and lemon juice.

-• Add the cooked orzo and cooked shrimp to the bowl containing the salad ingredients and toss everything together.
+- Add the cooked orzo and cooked shrimp to the large bowl and toss everything together.
 Pour all the dressing over the orzo along with some freshly ground black pepper and toss again.
 Taste to see if there's enough salt, and add more if needed.
-You could also add more freshly squeezed lemon juice if you want more lemon flavor.
+You can also add more freshly squeezed lemon juice if you want more lemon flavor.
 Mix in the crumbled feta.
 Enjoy!